zenvercoder/JavaScript30/notes.md

 * `panels.forEach(panel => panel.addEventListener('transitionend', toggleOpen);` if one writes `toggleOpen()`, it's calling the function and will run on page load automatically.
 We just want to give it reference to the function, not run it.

 * `console.log(e.propertyName);` that was interesting.
 There were two transitions happening, so that would have made `panel.addEventListener('transitionend'` behave differently than I would have expected.

+### Type Ahead

+* fetch will return a promise

+* blob has a .json method which returns another promise

+* blob = binary large object